TRUE AMERICAN ICON, LANIER PHILLIPS,

 In fact, the ship had foundered after going greatly off course in a vicious storm.
 There had been three ships in the convoy, bound for the American Naval base at Argentia, Newfoundland, and early that Ash Wednesday morning two of the three were smashed on ice-coated coastal rocks in the freezing waters near the small fishing villages of Lawn and St. Lawrence.

 Chambers Cove on the Burin Peninsula, southern coast of Newfoundland, site of the wreck of the Truxtun.
-Between the two ships, 389 men went into the icy water clogged with a foot-deep coating of oil.

 The oil line still visible at the base of the cliff.